danindiana/gpt_C_plus_plus/depth_first/README.txt

+Recommended Program to use in search: FilePatternSearchExcluded.cpp Nov-21-2023

 This C++ program performs a file search based on a specified pattern, starting from a given root directory and searching up to a specified depth.
 It implements an Iterative Deepening Depth-First Search (IDDFS) algorithm.
 Here's a breakdown of how it functions:

 Program Functionality